love costs $8.99

 Me: Let’s get it over with.

-“What a man you are,” I say next adoringly, or at least someone better than me said that.
+“What a man you are,” I say next, adoringly, or at least someone better than me said that.

 He counters, “I love the sh*t outta you.”
 Yes, a real card.

-And I retort: “Are you a campfire?
+And I retort, “Are you a campfire?
 ‘Cause you are hot and I want s’more.”

 He groans and adds, “Our love is bigger and stronger than most couples and I’m proud of that.”

-Yeah right.
+Yeah, right.

 Now we’re getting closer to home.

-And this we call love.
-I’m proud of that!
+And this we call love, too.

 send me an e-mail